Emotional Regulation and Your Child

 As Rebecca Eanes says in her book, The Newbie’s Guide to Positive Parenting, “Tantrums are not bad behaviour.
 Tantrums are an expression of emotion that became too much for the child to bear.
 No punishment is required.
 What your child needs is compassion and safe, loving arms to unload in.”

-Here are six key steops to help your child develop his or her emotional regulation.
+Here are five key steops to help your child develop his or her emotional regulation.

 #1: Be A Good Role Model

 Our children do what they see.
 If their parents struggle with self-regulation, they may too.

 As hard as it’s, working on your own emotional control is the first step to supporting theirs.
 This means acknowledging your responses to “big feelings” and finding ways to change your over-reactions.